souzomain/Shaco/README.md

 TODO of the project

+- Implement python support ( ex: pyload cme.py <args> )
+- Implement in memory file exec ( after havoc 0.6 I work on this )
+- Implement shared library injection to migrate process
+- Better compilation using havoc
+- Update shell command to execute async
+- Create "job" command equals demon job
 - Implement time to exec, ex: run_time 2020/02/02:10.05 rm -rf /
 - Configure compilation to compile for macos and android
 - Implement Crypt to the communication ( after havoc 0.6 I work on this )
-- Implement Download option
-- Implement python support ( ex: pyload cme.py <args> )
-- Implement injection to migrate process
-- Automatic agent update
+- Automatic agent update ( optional )